software-mansion-labs/expo-live-updates/README.md

 Important notes:

 - All progress fields are optional.
 At least `progressIndeterminate: true` or `progressValue` must be included for the progress to be displayed.
-- If `segments` are defined, maximum value will be calculated based on provided `segments` and the `max` is ignored.
+- If `segments` property is defined, progress bar maximum value will be calculated based on provided `segments` and the `max` property will be ignored. // TODO: maybe throw exception inside app

 ### LiveUpdateConfig Object Structure